EpicMark98/ECE6530Project/README.md

 ## Required Software
 The labs from GT utilize their *DSP First Toolbox*.
 This toolbox is required to run the Matlab scripts in this project.
-This toolbox is included in this repository the `DSP First Toolbox` directory.
-After this directory and it contents is on your local machine (clone the repo):
+This toolbox is included in this repository as the `DSP First Toolbox` directory.
+After this directory and its contents are on your local machine (clone the repo) do the following:
 1. Open Matlab.
 1. Under the "Home" tab, in the "Environment" section, click "Set Path".
 1. Click "Add with subfolders" and select the `DSP First Toolbox`.